Micah-Shallom/Deploying_an_Instagram_Like_Application_using_AWS_CloudFormation/README.md

 ![project_architecture](./img/1.udagram_architecture.jpeg)

 The code in this repository was structured to create all resources required in this project and to foster better code readability.
 Infrastructures were created in two batches popularly known as STACKS.
-This includes the:
+These includes the:
 1. Network Stack
 2. Server Stack